-Note from Jennifer: At Healing Redefined, we mainly focus on healing allergies and other chronic illnesses with nutrition.
+Note from Jennifer: At 20 something allergies, we mainly focus on healing allergies and other chronic illnesses with nutrition.
 This is one time I feel that a serious allergy issue must be addressed and am honored to have Dr. Kaayla Daniel share this guest post with us.

 Please help spread the word by sharing on Facebook, Google +, Twitter, Pinterest, e-mail, and other social media channels.